carlaquilina/quiz-cli/README.md

 - [x] Add Changelog
 - [x] Add back to top links
-- [ ] Add Additional Templates w/ Examples
-- [ ] Add "components" document to easily copy & paste sections of the readme
+- [x] Add "components" document to easily copy & paste sections of the readme
 - [ ] Multi-language Support
-  - [ ] Chinese
+  - [ ] Maltese
-  - [ ] Spanish
+  - [ ] Italian

 See the [open issues](https://github.com/carlaquilina/quiz-cli/issues) for a full list of proposed features (and known issues).